psoukie/psoukie.github.io/_notes/direction-based-notation-for-hive.md

 ![two symmetrical games of Hive](../img/hive-symmetry.png) The sequence of play in these two games is identical.
 Using the direction-based system, their notation is identical too.

-The notation uses directions which are thematically derived from the movement of the sun.
+The notation uses directions which are based on the movement of the sun.
 This choice was made because it both achieves the stated goals, and it also thematically fits the way bees communicate and navigate in nature.

 ## Notation Examples

 The notation identifies the piece being moved and its destination.
-The destination is notated using either a direction or a ‘reference piece’ and a direction.
-Let’s take a look at what the notation looks like before we look at the details:
+The destination is notated using either only a direction or a ‘reference piece’ and a direction.

+>> Before we go into the details, here are examples of what the notation looks like:
+>>
--   **Ba** means the Beetle moves in the afternoon direction.
+>> -   **Ba** means the Beetle[^details] moves to a destination in the afternoon direction (which could involve climbing up or down).
--   **M+Qn** means the Mosquito is placed to Queen Bee’s noon side.
+>> -   **M+Qn** means the Mosquito is placed to a destination on Queen Bee’s noon side.
--   **A2×Pm** means the second Soldier Ant moves against opponent’s Pillbug’s midnight side.
+>> -   **A2×Pm** means the second Soldier Ant moves against opponent’s Pillbug’s midnight side.

 This article explains the rules for the notation and includes two example games.

+[^details]: More accurately, **B** means the only visible Beetle in the Hive of the player whose turn it is.

 # Foundations